 - For new buildings, the eligible basis may be up to 130% of such basis determined without this provision. - For existing buildings, the rehabilitation expenditures under section 42(e) may be up to 130% of the expenditures determined without regard to this provision.

 Enter the percentage to which eligible basis was increased.
-For example, if the eligible basis was increased to 120%, enter "120."
-See section 42(d)(5)(C) for definitions of a qualified census tract and a difficult development area, and for other details.
+For example, if the eligible basis was increased to 120%, enter order to be financially feasible as part of a qualified low-income housing project.